llm

 The interactions in a prompt may be modified by conversation or by the conversion of the context and examples to what the LLM understands.
 Different providers require different things from the interactions.
 Some can handle system prompts, some cannot.
 Some require alternating user and assistant chat interactions, others can handle anything.
 It's important that clients keep to behaviors that work on all providers.
 Do not attempt to read or manipulate llm-chat-prompt-interactions after initially setting it up for the first time, because you are likely to make changes that only work for some providers.
 Similarly, don't directly create a prompt with make-llm-chat-prompt, because it is easy to create something that wouldn't work for all providers.

-Note: function calling functionality is currently beta quality.
-If you want to use function calling, please watch the =llm= [[https://github.com/ahyatt/llm/discussions][discussions]] for any announcements about changes.
+Note: tool use is currently beta quality.
+If you want to use tool use, please watch the =llm= [[https://github.com/ahyatt/llm/discussions][discussions]] for any announcements about changes.

-- The client sends the LLM a prompt with functions it can call.
+- The client sends the LLM a prompt with tools it can use.

-- The LLM may return which functions to execute, and with what arguments, or text as normal.
+- The LLM may return which tools to use, and with what arguments, or text as normal.

-- If the LLM has decided to call one or more functions, those functions should be called, and their results sent back to the LLM.
+- If the LLM has decided to use one or more tools, those tool's functions should be called, and their results sent back to the LLM.
+This could be the final step depending on if any follow-on is needed.

-- The LLM will return with a text response based on the initial prompt and the results of the function calling.
+- The LLM will return with a text response based on the initial prompt and the results of the tool use.

 - The client can now can continue the conversation.

-This basic structure is useful because it can guarantee a well-structured output (if the LLM does decide to call the function).
-Not every LLM can handle function calling, and those that do not will ignore the functions entirely.
-The function =llm-capabilities= will return a list with =function-calls= in it if the LLM supports function calls.
-Right now only Gemini, Vertex, Claude, and Open AI support function calling.
-Ollama should get function calling soon.
-However, even for LLMs that handle function calling, there is a fair bit of difference in the capabilities.
-Right now, it is possible to write function calls that succeed in Open AI but cause errors in Gemini, because Gemini does not appear to handle functions that have types that contain other types.
+This basic structure is useful because it can guarantee a well-structured output (if the LLM does decide to use the tool).
+Not every LLM can handle tool use, and those that do not will ignore the tools entirely.
+The function =llm-capabilities= will return a list with =tool-use= in it if the LLM supports tool use.
+Because not all providers support tool use when streaming, =streaming-tool-use= indicates the ability to use tool uses in llm-chat-streaming.
+Right now only Gemini, Vertex, Claude, and Open AI support tool use.
+However, even for LLMs that handle tool use, there is sometimes a difference in the capabilities.
+Right now, it is possible to write tools that succeed in Open AI but cause errors in Gemini, because Gemini does not appear to handle tools that have types that contain other types.
 So client programs are advised for right now to keep function to simple types.

-The way to call functions is to attach a list of functions to the =llm-function-call= slot in the prompt.
-This is a list of =llm-function-call= structs, which takes a function, a name, a description, and a list of =llm-function-arg= structs.
+The way to call functions is to attach a list of functions to the =tools= slot in the prompt.
+This is a list of =llm-tool= structs, which is a tool that is an elisp function, with a name, a description, and a list of arguments.
 The docstrings give an explanation of the format.
+An example is:

-The various chat APIs will execute the functions defined in =llm-function-call= with the arguments supplied by the LLM.
-Instead of returning (or passing to a callback) a string, instead an alist will be returned of function names and return values.
+The various chat APIs will execute the functions defined in =tools= slot with the arguments supplied by the LLM.
+The chat functions will, Instead of returning (or passing to a callback) a string, instead a list will be returned of tool names and return values.
+This is not technically an alist because the same tool might be used several times, so the =car= can be equivalent.

-After sending a function call, the client could use the result, but if you want to proceed with the conversation, or get a textual response that accompany the function you should just send the prompt back with no modifications.
-This is because the LLM gives the function call to make as a response, and then expects to get back the results of that function call.
-The results were already executed at the end of the previous call, which also stores the result of that execution in the prompt.
+After the tool is called, the client could use the result, but if you want to proceed with the conversation, or get a textual response that accompany the function you should just send the prompt back with no modifications.
+This is because the LLM gives the tool use to perform, and then expects to get back the results of that tool use.
+The results were already executed at the end of the call which returned the tools used, which also stores the result of that execution in the prompt.
 This is why it should be sent back without further modifications.

 Media can be used in =llm-chat= and related functions.
 To use media, you can use =llm-multipart= in =llm-make-chat-prompt=, and pass it an Emacs image or an =llm-media= object for other kinds of media.
 Besides images, some models support video and audio.
 Not all providers or models support these, with images being the most frequently supported media type, and video and audio more rare. ** Advanced prompt creation The =llm-prompt= module provides helper functions to create prompts that can incorporate data from your application.
 In particular, this should be very useful for application that need a lot of context.